RB0810/Housing-Ticket-Managing-System/README.md

 ### `npx jest file_path_of_test`
 For unit and integration testing, locate the .test.js files for each manager to run the unit tests/integration tests individually.

-For the unit tests of our manager, you can run:
+For the unit tests of our managers, you can run: \
-Ticket Manager: npx jest src/managers/ticketmanager.test.js Notification Manager: npx jest src/managers/notificationmanager.test.js Authentication Manager: npx jest src/managers/authentication.test.js Account Manager: npx jest src/managers/accountmanager.test.js
+Ticket Manager: npx jest src/managers/ticketmanager.test.js \
+Notification Manager: npx jest src/managers/notificationmanager.test.js \
+Authentication Manager: npx jest src/managers/authentication.test.js \
+Account Manager: npx jest src/managers/accountmanager.test.js

 For the unit tests of our UI components, you can run: